-But, I want to argue this morning that we shouldn’t be afraid to talk about this things, but instead should grab hold of them to discuss the gospel with folks.
-And, this morning I want to grab hold of the idea of the death of others for our country, and use it to explain the gospel from Galatians.
+But, I want to argue is that we shouldn’t be afraid to talk about this things, but instead should grab hold ANZAC Day as a conversation opener.
+In this article I want to grab hold of the idea of the death of others for our country, and use it to explain the gospel from Galatians.

 In Paul’s letter to the churches in Galatia he writes about the fact that they have added religion to the gospel of Jesus.
 They have received Jesus by faith alone, but now people are starting to say that the Old Testament practices of circumcision, special diets, and other laws are essential if a person is going to be right with God.
-Paul calls this ‘another gospel’ and condemns it outright as wrong and dangerous.
+Paul calls this ‘another gospel’ and condemns it outright.
+He uses very strong language!

 Instead he wants them to understand that they have received the Holy Spirit only by faith in Christ.
 He explains this in the opening verses, saying that, we receive God’s peace by grace, when we trust in Jesus who sacrificed himself because of our sins and delivered us from the rule of evil – all as God had planned long ago.

 How is this relevant to ANZAC Day?

 Today we live in peace by God’s grace

 A strong theme that runs through ANZAC Day memorials is peace.
 We talk of the wars against tyranny as a necessary evil to safeguard the peace and prosperity of free peoples.
 Kiwi soldiers were killed and maimed in their thousands for the people of France, Belgium, Italy and Britain.
 Why?
 So that they, and we, could live in peace.